Guinness Family Park & Dublin Bay Beach Tour

 • Start: Take the DART to Raheny Dart Station

-• End: Choose Dollymount Bus Stop, Raheny Dart, or Clontarf Dart
+• End: Choose Dollymount Bus Stop

-• Best Day: Saturday (farmers market day)
+• Best Day: Saturday (Farmers market day)

 • Facilities: Toilets at Red Stables and Happy Out beach cafe